Sajida-Ait-si-mhand/Cpp_07/test/Read.md

 ex01 = Focus on Templates + function as argument (concept is 	Higher-order funcion) ex02 = Focus on Class Templates (concept is generic data structures like std::vercor)

+// A Funcion tamplate = decribe what a finction looks like.
+// Can be use to generate as many overloaded cuntions as needed each using a diffrent data types